ombulabs/blog/_posts/2020-07-13-our-code-review-etiquette.md

 #### When you have your code under review

 - Be grateful for the reviewer's suggestions: "Good call.
 I'll make that change."
 - A common axiom is <i>"Don't take it personally.
-The review is of the code, not you."</i> We used to include this, but now prefer to say what we mean: Be aware of how hard it is to convey emotion online and how easy it is to misinterpret a feedback.
+The review is of the code, not you."</i> We used to include this, but now prefer to say what we mean: Be aware of how hard it is to convey emotion online and how easy it is to misinterpret feedback.
 If a review seems aggressive or angry or otherwise personal, consider if it is intended to be read that way and ask the person for clarification of intent in private.
 - Write good commit messages.
 Not just "Added x file", but "Added x class" or "Fixing x bug" if writing a summary, and if it's a complicated/weird bug that took you a while, write a long commit message with references or an explanation.
 - Keeping the previous point in mind: assume the best intention from the reviewer's comments.
 - Communication is the key.
 Give your reviewers context about your changes.